PG Diploma in VLSI Design & ASIC Verification

 Project: Functional Verification: System Verilog to UVM

-Python Fundamentals for Engineers Data Structures and File Handling Regular Expressions & Pattern Matching
+Python Fundamentals Data Structures and File Handling Regular Expressions & Pattern Matching

 Scripting for EDA Automation Parsing Reports & Timing Files Visualization & Reporting